 We adapt a UNet-based latent diffusion framework to jointly generate portrait frames and their corresponding surface normals while achieving disentangled control over facial expression and head pose.
 Furthermore, we introduce a synthetic dataset with ground-truth surface normal annotations to enhance both the generalizability of the model and the quality of generated surface normals.

-\paragraph{Architecture} Following X-NeMo~\cite{zhao2025x}, we adopt a UNet-based latent diffusion framework that integrates a reference network $R$, temporal modules and a motion encoder $E$.
+\paragraph{Architecture.} Following X-NeMo~\cite{zhao2025x}, we adopt a UNet-based latent diffusion framework that integrates a reference network $R$, temporal modules and an expression encoder $E$.
 We adapt this framework for predicting joint distribution of portrait images and surface normals.
-Specifically, a pretrained auto-encoder $V$ is employed to compress the reference image $I_{ref}$ into low-dimension latent codes for computational efficiency.
-The reference network then extracts hierarchical identity features $F_{ref}$ from these latent representations.
+Specifically, a pretrained auto-encoder $V$ compresses the reference image $I_{ref}$ into low-dimension latent codes for computational efficiency.
+The reference network then extracts hierarchical identity features $F_{ref}$ from these latents.
 Simultaneously, the pose-free expression encoder $E$ (See~\ref{subsec:expencoder}) extracts implicit expression representations $F_{exp}=\{f_{exp}\}_{n=1}^{N}$ from the driving frames $I_{exp}=\{i_{exp}\}_{n=1}^{N}$.
-A sequence of driving head pose maps $M_{drv}=\{m_{drv}\}_{n=1}^{N}$ are interpolated and concatenated with the latents, and the diffusion model jointly denoises the noisy RGB and normal latents, progressively generating $Z_{rgb}=\{z_{rgb}\}_{n=1}^{N}$ and $Z_{norm}=\{z_{norm}\}_{n=1}^{N}$.
+A sequence of driving normal maps (See Section.~\ref{para:headposecontrol}) $M_{drv}=\{m_{drv}\}_{n=1}^{N}$ are interpolated and concatenated with the latents, and the diffusion model jointly denoises the noisy RGB and normal latents, progressively generating $Z_{rgb}=\{z_{rgb}\}_{n=1}^{N}$ and $Z_{norm}=\{z_{norm}\}_{n=1}^{N}$.
 The model is conditioned on $F_{ref}$ and $F_{exp}$ via cross-attention mechanisms.
 Finally, the auto-encoder decodes $Z_{rgb}$ and $Z_{norm}$ back to RGB space, yielding the synthesized frames $I_{rgb}=\{i_{rgb}\}_{n=1}^{N}$ and $I_{norm}=\{i_{norm}\}_{n=1}^{N}$.
-In summary, the proposed model learns the joint conditional probability:
+In summary, the model learns the joint distribution:

-\paragraph{Joint Appearance-Normal Representations} To enhance 3D awareness, we introduce surface normals as an additional denoising target and modify the diffusion model to jointly generate RGB images and its corresponding normal maps.
+\paragraph{Joint Appearance-Normal Representations.} To enhance 3D awareness, we introduce surface normals as an additional denoising target and modify the diffusion model to jointly generate RGB images and its corresponding normal maps.
 To obtain normals, we use an off-the-shelf normal estimator~\cite{saleh2025david}, which predicts accurate and detailed results with rich facial structures such as wrinkles and hair strands.